 An article by Situationist group Pointblank! written in October 1973 about the coup in Chile which deposed elected left-wing leader Salvador Allende.

-Instead of blaming the right and the CIA for the coup like most commentators on the left, Pointblank! point out the role that Allende and the parties of the left played in demobilising the powerful working class, undermining their strength and eventually signing their own death warrants by refusing to arm them
+Pointblank! point out the role that Allende and the parties of the left played in preparing the ground for Pinochet's coup: demobilising the powerful working class and undermining their strength.
+By refusing to arm the working class and retaining a standing army, they eventually signing their own death warrants.

 In the spectacular arena of current events recognised as "news," the funeral of social democracy in Chile has been orchestrated as high drama by those who understand the rise and fall of governments most intuitively: other specialists of power.
 The last scenes in the Chilean script have been written in various political camps in accordance with the requirements of particular ideologies.
 Some have come to bury Allende, some to praise him.
 Still others claim an ex post facto knowledge of his errors.
 Whatever the sentiments expressed, these obituaries have been written long in advance.
 The organisers of "public opinion" can only react reflexively and with a characteristic distortion of the events themselves.